sofastack/sofa-ark/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: Bug or Question Report
-about: Create a bug report to help us improve.
+about: Create a bug or question report to help us improve.

 ---

-### Describe the bug
+### Describe the bug or question

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug or question is.

 ### Expected behavior